 IRA Charitable Rollovers

-- Using their distribution to establish an IRA Rollover Fund in their name at the CFCC enables them to make grants to the nonprofits they care about most.
+- Using your distribution to establish an IRA Rollover Fund in your name at the CFCC enables you to make grants to the nonprofits you care about most.
 To learn more, contact the CFCC at (239) 649-5000.

 Contact us if you have any questions about specific types of gifts or timing.